CindyJS/website/src/pages/docs/cindygltutorial/creatingapplets.md

   colorplot( [#.x, #.y, (1+sin(seconds()))/2 ] );
 </script>
 ```
-All the code between the two `<script>`-tags is CindyScript code that will be evaluated for every frame that is drawn.
+All the code between these two `<script>`-tags is CindyScript code that will be evaluated for every frame that is drawn (which is indicated through `id="csdraw"`).
 It is possible to have also other scripts for other events within a CindyJS-applet.
-[In the reference manual](ref/createCindy.html#scripts), all of them are described.
 [Later](#interaction-with-geometry) we will use a `init`-script for CindyScript code that is executed once at the initialization.
+[In the reference manual](/ref/createCindy.html#scripts), all possible kinds of scripts are described.

 Here it is a colorplot, that colorizes each pixel according to its pixel coordinate `#` and the current time.